How to Start a Cleaning Business

 - Register for GST (not necessary if you do not expect a turnover of over 75k plus in your first year of trading)

 - You may register for GST at a later date if you do not expect to meet the turnover limit, or you may register at the beginning if you wish.
 Keep in mind that you will need to add an additional 10% cost to your services if you choose to register for GST, however, this allows you to claim back GST on many of the goods and services you purchase for your business.
-You will also be required to complete either a monthly or quarterly monthly business statement.
+You will also be required to complete either a monthly or quarterly monthly business statement – Find more information on registering for GST and requirements

-- To cover any potential damages in the case that an accident occurs on a client’s property, it is important that you take out public liability insurance.
+- Apply for Insurance to cover any potential damages in the case that an accident occurs on a client’s property, it is important that you take out public liability insurance.
 You will also need workers compensation insurance for any employees under your company.

 - Check that you are following licensing and business regulations